openmsi/openmsistream/openmsistream/services/README.md

 ### Debugging problems

 If something goes wrong while the program is running as a Service/daemon, a file called `[service_name]_ERROR_LOG.txt` should be created in the directory that you ran the installation command from.
 That file should contain a traceback for the error that killed the Service.
-If that file doesn't exist, then there was likely an issue with installing the Service in the first place, and not with the `OpenMSIPython` code that was run.
+If that file doesn't exist, then there was likely an issue with installing the Service in the first place, and not with the `OpenMSIStream` code that was run.

 ### Output in the "working directory"